nus-oss/nus-oss.github.io/pages/iwm.md

 1. **Learn the workflow** and various conventions followed by the project.
 These are likely to be found among the dev docs of the project.
 1. **Start submitting PRs** for issues in the issue tracker of the project.
    * You can start with an issue set aside for new-comers (if any).
-Such issues usually have an indicative label e.g., `good first issue`.<br>
+Such issues usually have an indicative label e.g., `good first issue` or `d.FristTimers`.<br>
-   Do not do more than one such 'beginner issue' though.
+   Do not do more than one such 'new-comers issue' though.
    * **Ask before starting** work on an issue, as some issues may be outdated.
 You can simply post in the same issue to ask if it is OK to work on it.
    * When choosing issues to work on, you can pick based on your interest %%e.g., if you are more interested in the front-end, you can pick issues related to the front-end%%.
-1. **Record progress** in online document (e.g., a Google Doc) regularly.
+1. **Record progress** in an online document (e.g., a Google Doc) regularly.
    * ==Suggested progress report template== is [here](https://docs.google.com/document/d/13C1IRkDGSmfEkQD9RQsJMaE-WU9xCRiedpu8FqdMBNs/edit?usp=sharing)  -- you can use the `File` -> `Make a copy` option to create your own copy (Google login required).
-   * Weekly updates is recommended, spanning at least 10 weeks is expected.
+   * Weekly updates is recommended.
+Work spanning at least 10 weeks is expected.
    * Include links to PRs, external resources you referred, problems faced, solutions found, etc.
 1. **Send the link** to above document (view-only permission is enough) to the prof at the end of the first week.